TheRoddyWMS/Roddy/docs/usersGuide/walkthrough.rst

 -  CLI.executionServiceStorePassword - If you want to store the
    password, put in true, however, the password is stored in plain-text!

-You might just remember or store away the above options for the future as they most likely won't change too often.
+You might remember or store away the above options for future usage as its likely, that they won't change too often.
 For you the more important settings might be:

--  configurationDirectories - Put in a comma separated list of directories, where you keep your project xml files
+-  configurationDirectories - Put in a comma separated list of directories, where you keep your project XML files
 -  pluginDirectories - Put in a comma separated list of the directories, where your plugins are stored.
 Note, that the folder dist/plugins in the Roddy base directory, which contains the PluginBase and